 "Everyone deceives his neighbor And does not speak the truth, They have taught their tongue to speak lies; They weary themselves committing iniquity.Jeremiah 9:5(NASB)

-Jeremiah's public ministry... calling the nation of Israel to repent of their sin and turn from their hypocritical religiosity, was treated with indifference and contempt by his fellow-countrymen, causing this man of God deep distress.
-The unresponsive attitude of the people and their indifference to sin gave rise to his great lamentation, which is recoded in Jeremiah, chapter 9.
+Jeremiah's public ministry of calling the nation of Israel to repent of their sin and turn from their hypocritical religiosity, was treated with indifference and contempt by his fellow-countrymen, causing this man of God deep distress.
+The unresponsive attitude of the people and their indifference to sin gave rise to his great lamentation, recorded in Jeremiah, chapter 9.

-It is the first verse in chapter 9, that caused Jeremiah to become labelled "the weeping prophet", for he describes how he longed that his head were many waters and his eyes a 'fountain of tears'.
+It is the first verse in chapter 9 that caused Jeremiah to become labelled 'the weeping prophet', for he described how he longed that his head were "many waters," and his eyes were a "fountain of tears."
 He wept for the slain daughters of his people and mourned over their sinfulness.

-His "unprofitable" ministry cause this man of God to long for an opportunity to move far away from his people - to some little wayfarer's lodging in the desert or some other distant place.
-His thoughts were similar to the psalmist, who longed for the wings of a dove, so that he could fly far away from those that troubled him and caused him distress.
+His 'unprofitable' ministry caused this man of God to long for an opportunity to move far away from his people, to some little wayfarer's lodging in the desert or some other distant place.
+His thoughts were similar to the psalmist who longed for the wings of a dove so that he could fly far away from those that troubled him and caused him distress.

-It is in verse 5 that Jeremiah describes the evils of their deception, in the most poetic language.
-He writes of the depths to which God's chosen nation of Israel had fallen, for he laments: "Everyone deceives his neighbour and does not speak the truth.
+It is in verse 5, that Jeremiah describes the evils of their deception in the most poetic language.
+He writes of the depths to which God's chosen nation of Israel had fallen: "Everyone deceives his neighbour and does not speak the truth.
 They have taught their tongue to speak lies.
-They weary themselves committing iniquity".
+They weary themselves committing iniquity."

-Heavenly Father, the lament of Jeremiah makes me realise that there is none that is good - not even one.
-But thank You that in Your grace You sent Jesus to be the propitiation for my sin - and not only for my sin, but for the sin of the whole world, so that whosoever believes on Him would not perish but have everlasting life.
-I pray that I may reflect the goodness of the Lord in the land of the living and be a living sacrifice of prayer and praise for Your greater glory - this I ask in Jesus' name, AMEN.
+Heavenly Father, the lament of Jeremiah makes me realise that there is none that is good, not even one.
+But thank You that in Your grace, You sent Jesus to be the propitiation for my sin and not only for my sin, but for the sin of the whole world.
+May the truth that whosoever believes on Him would not perish but have everlasting life, ring out from my lips.
+I pray that I may reflect Your goodness in the land of the living and be a living sacrifice of prayer and praise for Your greater glory.
+This I ask in Jesus' name, AMEN.